Farinograph

 In baking, a farinograph measures specific properties of flour.
-It was first developed and launched in 1928.
+Its underlying principles were first introduced in 1912 by Hungarian chemist Jenő Hankóczy, and the instrument was later industrialized and launched in 1928 by Carl Wilhelm Brabender in Germany.
 The farinograph is a tool used for measuring the shear and viscosity of a mixture of flour and water.
 The primary units of the farinograph are Brabender Units, an arbitrary unit of measuring the viscosity of a fluid.

 A baker can formulate end products by using the farinograph's results to determine the following: